anonwins/tsf-permissions-aix/README.md

 AI2 extensions that just add different android permissions into the manifest xml of your app.

-Each extension corresponds to a permission.
-You can import multiple of these extensions.
+Some of these extensions enable one permission, some of them enable multiple.

 You can download an .aix from the list of already compiled, or build your own extremely easily.